IBM/ansible-power-aix-oracle-dba/README.md

 Version Change:

+PODBA v2.0.5

+- Latest RU patches can be applied during the upgrade to 19c.
+Previously it was restricted till RU 19.17.
+- Introduced patch staging options – NFS, local (target node) and remote (ansible controller) for Single Instance Upgrade.

 PODBA v2.0.4
-- Enhanced the role "oraswdb_manage_patches" patching module which uses “opatch” utility with restart of database and listener services while patching.
+- Enhanced the role "oraswdb_manage_patches" patching module to restart DB and listener services.
+While using "opatch" utility, the DB and listener servies of the Oracle home will be stopped before patching and started post patching.
-- Added support for patch staging options – NFS, local (target node) & remote (ansible controller).
+- Introduced patch staging options – NFS, local (target node) and remote (ansible controller) for patching module.
 - The role "orasw_download_patches" has been tested to download EBS patches as well.

 PODBA v2.0.3
-- Introduced standalone variables file path.
+- Introduced a common path to place the variable files for all the playbooks.
-- Refinement of documentation.
+- Refined existing documentation.
-- Documentation provided to execute playbooks from AAP2 GUI.
+- New documentation to execute playbooks from AAP2 GUI.

 PODBA v2.0.2
 - Upgrade Oracle 12c Single Instance Grid Infrastructure & Multiple Databases to Oracle 19c.